mrkswn/kctx-menu/README.md

 # `kctx-menu`

-Bash helper that lists each Kubernetes context in your `kubeconfig` and lets you switch by entering a corresponding number.
+Bash helper that lists each Kubernetes context in your `kubeconfig` and lets you switch by entering the corresponding number.

 ```
 Available contexts: